Homemade Creole Seasoning

 One of the easiest ways to bring Louisiana’s bold flavors to any dish is to use Creole seasoning.

 To me, this homemade seasoning adds more depth of flavor than just salt and pepper.
-It’s got a great balance of salty, spicy, sweet and smoky from the various herbs and spices used in it.
+It’s got a great balance of salty, spicy, sweet and smoky from the different herbs and spices used in it.

 join our party!